MaikelTalts/Filebrowser/readme.md

 # Online Filebrowser
 Online Filebrowser is basically an open source cloud storage created with Laravel, PHP, jQuery and JS.
-File management system allows you to share your files with co-workers and customers if you wish so.
+Filebrowser allows you to share your files with co-workers and customers if you wish so.

 ## About
 The filebrowser's usage is quite easy and straight forward.